-Abstract-Driven by their quest to improve web performance, Content Delivery Networks (CDNs) are known adaptors of performance optimizations.
-In this regard, TCP congestion control and particularly its initial congestion window (IW) size is one long-debated topic that can influence CDN performance.
-Its size is, however, assumed to be static by IETF recommendationsdespite being network- and application-dependent-and only infrequently changed in its history.
-To understand if the standardization and research perspective still meets Internet reality, we study the IW configurations of major CDNs.
-Our study uses a globally distributed infrastructure of VPNs giving access to residential access links that enable to shed light on networkdependent configurations.
+Abstract-TCP congestion control and particularly its initial congestion window (IW) size is one long-debated topic that can influence web performance.
+Its size is, however, assumed to be static by IETF recommendations-despite being networkand application-dependent-and only infrequently changed in its history.
+To understand if the standardization and research perspective still meets Internet reality, we study the IW configurations in IPv4 and of major content delivery networks (CDNs).
+We have been regularly inspecting IPv4 for HTTP and TLS servers to investigate their IW configuration and found a steady increase in IETF-recommended configurations.
+We additionally study how CDNs configure their IWs given their relevance for content distribution.
+To shed light on networkdependent CDN configurations, we use a globally distributed infrastructure of VPNs giving access to residential access links.
 We observe that most CDNs are well aware of the IW's impact and find a high amount of customization that is beyond current Internet standards.
-Further, we find CDNs that utilize different IWs for different customers and content while others resort to fixed values.
-We find various initial window configurations, most below 50 segments vet with exceptions of up to 100 segments-the tenfold of current standards.
-Our study highlights that Internet reality drifted away from recommended and standardized practices.
+We find various initial window configurations, most below 50 segments, yet, with exceptions of up to 100 segments-the tenfold of current standards.
+Our study highlights that Internet reality has drifted away from recommended and standardized practices.
+Driven by these findings, we investigate the effects of this new reality on the slow start of Cubic and BBR congestion controlled TCP flows.
+We find that TCP pacing is a key to enable increased IWs when competing against other traffic.